Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

     character_x_pos = screen_width - character_width
 ```

 We will create a weapon and write a code to handle the event of the weapon.
-A weapon is fired when the space key is pressed, the x-axis position and y-axis position of the weapon are stored in **List** so that a number of weapons fired can be managed.
+A weapon is fired when the space key is pressed, and the x-axis and y-axis position of the weapon are stored in **List** so that a number of fired weapons can be managed separately.
 Weapons automatically move up and then disappear when they reach the end.
 When displaying the weapons to the screen, the code of the weapons should be written before the stage's one because the layers of images follow the order of codes.

 ```python
 # create weapon